toedue/GIT/README.md

 ### 3. The git branch Command
 When you type git branch, Git shows you which roads exist and which road you are currently driving on (the one marked with the *).
   .
 It's like looking at a map to see all the different paths your project is taking.

+# Initial Commit
+.
+The Initial Commit is the very first save of your project's history in Git.

+.
+It happens after you run the **git init** command.

+.
+It starts the project's timeline.

+.
+It usually includes a basic file or two (like a README file) to begin tracking.

+.
+The message for this commit is often: "Initial commit".

+## Making the First Save
+## 1. Why is it Special?
+Every Git project needs a starting point, and the Initial Commit is that important starting flag.

+Git Timeline: Imagine Git is building a long timeline of your project's life.
+The Initial Commit is Commit #1.
+All future commits (saves) will follow after this one.

+Anchor Point: It acts as an anchor for your entire project's history.
+Without it, you can't really use Git's time-travel features.

+## 2. The Simple Steps to an Initial Commit
+You need three simple Git commands to make the Initial Commit happen:

+    1. Preparation (git init): Turn your folder into a Git project.

+    2. Staging (git add .): Tell Git, "I want to include all the files currently in this folder for the save."

+    3. Saving (git commit -m "Initial commit"): Tell Git, "Okay, save everything I staged and write this message explaining what I did."

+After these steps, your project has officially started its version-control journey!

+# git add .
+. git add is the command that tells Git you want to include files in the next save (commit).

+.
+The dot (.) means "all the changes and new files in the current folder."

+.
+This process is called Staging.

+.
+Staging moves files from your working area to the Staging Area (a temporary holding place).

+.
+You must git add before you can git commit.

+## 1. What is the git add Command?
+Think of your Git project having three main areas:

+1. Working Area: This is your actual project folder where you are typing and changing files.

+2. Staging Area: This is a holding box or a shopping cart for the next commit.

+3. Repository (History): This is where your permanent saved versions (commits) live.

+The git add command is the action of moving files from the Working Area into the Staging Area.

+## 2. What does the .
+(Dot) Mean?
+The dot (.) is a simple shortcut.
+In this command, it means: "Take all the new and changed files I have right now, and put them all in the Staging Area."

+If you only wanted to stage one file, you would use its name instead: git add filename.txt.
+But using . is much faster for staging everything.

+## 3. Why Stage?
+Staging is important because it gives you control over exactly what you want to save.

+.
+Imagine you made changes to ten files, but only six of them are completely finished and ready to be saved.

+.
+You can use git add on those six files, leaving the other four unfinished ones in your Working Area.

+.
+When you commit, Git only saves what is in your Staging Area (the six finished files).